erAjayGoyal/CurrencyApp/README.md

 # CurrencyApp
-A codebase for Currenct Converter App using Fixer API in Android Kotlin
+A codebase for Currency Converter App using Fixer API in Android Kotlin

 #### Application modules